 If you want a card with rewards and don’t mind paying an annual fee, the QuicksilverOne Cash Rewards card offers 1.5% cash back on all purchases.
 The annual fee is $39.
 If you’re a student with no credit, the Journey Student Rewards card comes with a $0 annual fee and 1%-1.25% cash back on purchases.

 All three of these cards will allow you to establish a credit history and build a good credit score over time.
 But you have to pay the bills on time and keep your spending in check.
-Another good reason to do that is if you pay your bill on time for the first five months, you’ll be considered for a credit limit increase in as little as 6 months.
+Another good reason to do that is being considered for a credit limit increase in as little as 6 months.

 The Capital One Secured Mastercard is ideal for no credit, yet some people assume it’s only for bad credit.
 It has a $0 annual fee, and it offers the easiest approval of any Capital One card.
 This is because of the required security deposit, which acts as collateral.
 The initial credit limit is at least $200.
 But the minimum deposit can be $49, $99 or $200, depending on creditworthiness.
 The deposit is fully refundable when you close the account in good standing.